-- a cash severance payment equal to 150% of the sum of the NEO's annual base salary and target annual bonus or incentive opportunity; - continued health benefits for a period of 18 months; and - full and immediate vesting of all outstanding and unvested equity awards.
+- a cash severance payment equal to 150% of the sum of the NEO's annual base salary and target annual bonus or incentive opportunity; - · continued health benefits for a period of 18 months; and - · full and immediate vesting of all outstanding and unvested equity awards.

 For purposes of the CIC Severance Plan, Ms. Goldstein and Mr. Emerson will be deemed to have resigned for "good reason" if the resignation occurs or occurred, as applicable, in connection with any of the events specified in the employment agreements, such that the resignation would be or would have been, as applicable, tantamount to a termination without cause under the terms of the employment agreements.
-For purposes of the CIC Severance Plan, "cause" generally means a participant's continued failure to substantially perform the participant's duties after receipt of notice from the Company, a participant's criminal conviction which is demonstrably injurious to the Company, a participant's felony conviction, a participant's gross negligence which affects the Company or a participant's failure to adhere to the Company's written policies or to cooperate in any investigation or inquiry involving the Company.
+For purposes of the CIC Severance Plan, "cause" generally means a participant's continued failure to substantially perform the participant's duties after receipt of notice from the Company, a participant's felony conviction, a participant's gross negligence which affects the Company or a participant's failure to adhere to the Company's written policies or to cooperate in any investigation or inquiry involving the Company.